-How To Use Reduced Apple Cider In Other Ways
+How To Make Apple Cider Pancake Syrup

 The astoundingly flavorful trick of boiled cider or apple juice that’s reduced down to concentrate the flavors results in equally spectacular syrup for drizzling over pancakes or waffles when you stop reducing the syrup after it reaches 6 to 7 ounces.